libreobjet/open-guide/motivation.md

 [book ‘Autoprogettazione’pdf](http://www.matthewlangley.com/blog/Enzo-Mari-Autoprogettazione2.pdf)

 ### Gerrit Rietveld
 Rietveld was a Dutch furniture designer and architect.
-One of the principal members of the dutch artistic movement called *De Stijl*.Piet Mondrian is the most famous figure from that movememt.
+One of the principal members of the dutch artistic movement called *De Stijl*.
+Piet Mondrian is the most famous figure from that movememt.
 Rietveld is famous for his Red and Blue Chair and for the Rietveld Schröder House.

 About Crate series:
 The original “Krat” (Crate) furniture was produced using untreated red spruce normally reserved for packing cases.
 It was sold in a kit form, to be assembled at home by the purchaser.
 The Crate furniture was a response to the economic crisis of the 1930s.
 It offered useful, inexpensive seating with basic construction and cheap materials.
 Other items of 'Crate' furniture include a Crate easy chair, Crate table, Crate desk, Crate bookcase and a Crate stool, all from 1934.